 What Could I Reclaim On a Guarantor Loan?

-In terms of redress for mis-sold guarantor loans, the key principle which will be applied is to restore your position back to where it could have been if you’d been treated in a fair manner at the outset.
+In terms of redress for mis-sold guarantor loans, the key principle which will be applied is to restore your position back to where it could have been if you’d been treated fairly at the outset.

-The Financial Ombudsman has said that the amount awarded should depend on the extent it feels the consumer has experienced distress and inconvenience rather than the actual subject of the complaint.
+The Financial Ombudsman has said that the amount awarded should depend on how it feels the consumer has experienced distress and inconvenience rather than the actual subject of the complaint.

 A successful complaint may mean the following steps are taken:

-In these uncertain times, if you are struggling with a guarantor loan, it pays to understand your rights and potential claim for redress.
-There are free-to-use tools available online ranging from template complaint letters to potential reclaim calculators.« Je Ne Regrette Rien – Don’t Repent These Top Money Mistakes Can I Take Out a Payday Loan If I Am on Benefits? »
+If you are struggling with a guarantor loan in these uncertain times, it pays to understand your rights and potential claim for redress.
+There are free-to-use tools available online, ranging from template complaint letters to potential reclaim calculators.« Je Ne Regrette Rien – Don’t Repent These Top Money Mistakes Can I Take Out a Payday Loan If I Am on Benefits? »